Glenda Ritz: Tenure

 Ritz took office on January 19, 2013.
 As a member of the ISTA, she signed on to the 2011 court case against vouchers, but after her election in 2012, she removed her name so as not to have a conflict of interest in the case when she took office.
 The Indiana Supreme Court ruled unanimously in March 2013 that the vouchers were constitutional.
 In one of his first acts as governor, Mike Pence removed Ritz from control of the Educational Employment Relations Board, which is in charge of handling conflicts between unions and school boards.
-As Ritz assumed the chair of the Indiana State Board of Education, she clashed with politically-appointed members.
-In 2013, the Republican-controlled legislature budgeted and Governor Pence used his executive authority to create the Center for Education and Career Innovation, which duplicated some of the Superintendent's staff work for state board.
-CECI initiated a plan to remove Ritz from the state board by removing the superintendent from the chair position.
+Later on, the CECI initiated a plan to remove Ritz from the state board of education by removing the superintendent as the chair.
 In 2014, Indiana became the first state to pull out of the Common Core standards with the support of the state legislature, Gov. Pence, and endorsed by Ritz and the legislature authorized Ritz to oversee the development of new standards.
 Pence and Ritz were able to agree on the new standards.
 New tests were created for those standards and also the federally mandated standards pushed by Pence, which resulted in 12-hours of standardized testing.
-Controversy developed over who was responsible for length of the testing time with the Governor of Indiana blaming Ritz and Ritz responding that it was due to Pence's demand that the federally mandated standards be included.
-Pence ordered the tests halved but did not have the authority.
+Controversy developed over who was responsible for length of the testing time.
 The House agreed to reduce the test by a fourth and the Indiana Department of Education implemented the changes.
 In 2014, Ritz also opposed the Republicans push to create a fast track for teacher certification saying that the standards for licensing should be kept rigorous.
 This was passed by the state legislature and signed by Gov. Pence.
 On January 29, 2015, Indiana's House Education Committee voted in favor of allowing the State Board of Education to elect its own chair rather than be headed by the Superintendent of Public Instruction.
-At the time, Ritz refused to speculate whether she would remain chair but expressed that the electorate gave her a mandate to do that job.
-Ritz made a short statement at the debate: "The Indiana Superintendent of Public Instruction has held the position of chair of the State Board of Education for over 100 years.
-Indiana chose to have its highest-ranking elected authority on education be the chair and the 2012 elected Superintendent should be afforded this role."
-In the Senate, Senate President Pro Tem David Long (R-Fort Wayne) explained her removal by saying, "In all fairness, Superintendent Ritz was a librarian, okay?” and other Republican senators questioning her credentials to be state superintendent.
-Gov. Pence signed the legislation authorizing the state board to elect its chair and taking effect in 2017.
+At the time, Ritz refused to speculate whether she would remain chair.